anchor/fleet-magento-docs/docs/how-to/manage-users.md

 Creating a user
 ----

-You can add [roles](/how-to/manage-roles) to a user when you create them, or you can do that separately.
+You can create [roles](/how-to/manage-roles) to a user when you create them, or you can do that separately.
 A user with no roles will not be authorized to do anything and has no authentication certificates.

 ```
-$ fleet auth user add test@example.com
+$ fleet auth user create test@example.com
 Added user: test@example.com
 ```

-When adding roles use a comma separated list:
+When creating roles use a comma separated list:

 ```
-$ fleet auth user add test@example.com --roles Developer,Accountant
+$ fleet auth user create test@example.com --roles Developer,Accountant
-$ fleet auth user add test@example.com --roles Developer
+$ fleet auth user create test@example.com --roles Developer
-$ fleet auth user add test@example.com --roles "Developer, CertManager"
+$ fleet auth user create test@example.com --roles "Developer, CertManager"
 ```

 When you create a new user a verification email will be sent to their email address.
 The user needs to verify their account before they can do anything.